 The East Cambridgeshire District Council housing team work alongside Sanctuary Housing to provide accommodation to the residents of East Cambridgeshire.

 The project was set up in June 2014 to provide young families with a safe place to gain independent living skills.
-We provide supported accommodation to young families aged 16-21 who are homeless or at risk of homelessness.
+We provide supported accommodation to young families aged 16 to 21 who are homeless or at risk of homelessness.

 We are working towards giving young families the support to move onto independent living confidently.